NDAR123909/ou-statarb/README.md

 physics that the spread between two related stocks behaves a lot like a particle on a spring, and that pulling it away from rest and a restoring force drags it back.
-That is the Ornstein-Uhlenbeck process, written down in 1930 to describe a Brownian particle sitting in a potential well, and it turns out to be a reasonable model for the gap between two cointegrated assets.
+That is the Ornstein-Uhlenbeck process, written down in 1930 to describe a Brownian particle sitting in a potential well, and it turns out to be a fairly applicable model for the gap between two cointegrated assets.

 First off, a very important disclaimer before proceeding with anything else.